jennguyen1/nhuyhoa/_source/2015-12-18-Merges-and-Joins.Rmd

 To specify the join, simply replace the blank with `inner`, `full outer`, `left`, or `right`.

 To join multiple data frames in SQL, you can also do successive joins.
-Simply append additional `___ join` statements after the previous join.
+Simply append additional `___ join ... on` statements after the previous join.

+SQL also has operations such as `union`, `intersect`, and `except`, which are quite similar to joins